Code is Too Hard To Think About - Slashdot

 Not sure what you are trying to say here.
 Obviously even the worst programmer will likely know that abstraction will not always make a better solution.
 Nothing always makes a better solution.
 But nearly 100% of code (likely at least 99.999999%) has significant abstractions.
 You probably cannot even use modern processors without numerous abstractions within the processor itself which you cannot control or even see in the documentation.
 Even when they do have complete control they probably aren't spending muc

-That's EXACTLY what turn me on about it (Score:2)
+That's EXACTLY what turn me on about it (Score:3)

 What intensified that was the need to read and memorize about a zillion IBM and FORTRAN manuals.
 That also appealed to my obsessive ADHD side, long before the concept of ADHD.
+Add the extra ego brownie points when I could describe some obscure feature or function call to the instructor or one of the advanced calculus students and it was a match made in heaven.

 Re: (Score:2)